Gwizzee/E-Commerce-Website/README.md

-For this project I have created an e-commerce website for a business selling unique art prints.
-It features the following:
+An e-commerce website for a business selling unique art prints.

+Features:

 Product Filtering and Sorting: On the Shop page, it adds options to filter products by category, price range etc.
 It also adds sorting options to display products by popularity, price or newest arrivals.